durgeshsamariya/awesome-clustering-resources/README.md

 This repository collects:

+- Books
-- Books & Academic Papers
+- Research Papers
 - Online Courses and Videos
 - Clustering Datasets
+- List of Journals

 # 1. Books

-[Data CLustering](https://books.google.co.in/books/about/Data_Clustering.html?id=edl7AAAAQBAJ&source=kp_book_description&redir_esc=y) by Chandan K. Reddy and Charu C. Aggarwal.
+[Data Clustering](https://books.google.co.in/books/about/Data_Clustering.html?id=edl7AAAAQBAJ&source=kp_book_description&redir_esc=y) by Chandan K. Reddy and Charu C. Aggarwal.
 This text book covers most of the clustering techniques.
-Highly recommanded to people working in clusteirng.
+Highly recommended to people working in clustering.

 [Data Clustering: Theory, Algorithms, and Applications](https://books.google.co.in/books?hl=en&lr=&id=ZXLSVPN1X1sC&oi=fnd&pg=PR1&dq=Data+Clustering:+Theory,+Algorithms,+and+Applications&ots=lqfjO2h01X&sig=ZFUNpMOUJJN5yFt8saOgfMXcqfY#v=onepage&q=Data%20Clustering%3A%20Theory%2C%20Algorithms%2C%20and%20Applications&f=false) by Guojun Gan, Chaoqun Ma and Jianhong Wu.
 This is a useful compendium of a variety of methods of clustering, for a variety of data types, with numerous measures of similarity, and many examples of algorithms.
 The ultimate emphasis is on the algorithms, even the implementation in MATLAB or C++.